National Intangible Cultural Property No.38 " Royal Cuisine of Joseon Dynasty "

 Hwang Hae-sung inherited the art of preparing royal cuisine from Han Hui-sun, a royal court lady who prepared meals for King Gojong and King Sunjong, the last two kings of the Joseon Dynasty.
 Han Hui-sun was later designated as the 1st Royal Culinary Art Master in 1971 when the royal cuisine of the Joseon Dynasty was proclaimed the 38th Important Intangible Cultural Property of Korea.
 When Han passed away, Hwang Hye-seong succeeded her and took the title of the 2nd Royal Culinary Art Master.

-You are invited to the royal cuisine restaurant, the Jihwaja, where you can experience the food culture of Hwang Hye-sung’s family who has been maintaining and spreading Korean traditional food culture world-wide, and meet the dignity and sincerity of the Joseon Dynasty of 600 years’ tradition.
+You are invited to the real royal banquet restaurant, the Jihwaja, where you can experience the food culture of Hwang Hye-seong’s family who has been maintaining and spreading traditional Korean food culture world-wide, and meet the dignity and sincerity of the Joseon Dynasty of 600 years’ tradition.